taichi-dev/taichi/docs/type.rst

     c = ti.cast(b, ti.f32)

     # Equivalently, use ``int()`` and ``float()``
-    #   to converting to default float-point/integer types
+    # to convert values to default float-point/integer types
     b = int(a)
     c = float(b)